iundarigun/JpaAdvanced/database-lock/README.md

 # Database lock

 This repo is a sample to show two possible uses for lock database using `Postgres`
+- Update: Updating has a pessimitic lock with timeout.
+If after certain time the lock can not acquire, we throw an exception.
+At least, we have a little time waiting the lock been released.
+- Job: When we execute a job that is necessary to guarantee the execution only in one instance, we can use this approach too, in this case without waiting

 ## Docker postgres